Submission Guidelines for The MOPS Blog and Additional MOPS Social Media Platforms

 In everything we publish, we seek to inspire moms.
 We want to be willing to say, “This is the way things really are,” “These are my honest questions,” “Here are the things in my life that seem bigger than me,” knowing it is in the vulnerable conversations that we can make the most progress toward restoring the future for the next generation.

-We are a community of moms from every corner of the country, and more than 40 countries.
+We are a community of moms from every corner of the country, and more than sixty eight countries.
 Our community spans every socioeconomic, marital status, origin of mothering, race, religious, denominational, age and lifestyle spectrum because we believe we mother best when we mother together.

 Every woman’s story is valuable, and we seek to make The MOPS Blog a safe place by acknowledging that one’s choice doesn’t change the value or validity of another.

 Every act of mothering is significant because family is where children build the foundation for their futures.
 In every way possible we seek to provide practical resources for moms, and a safe place to fail because we know from experience motherhood includes both triumphs and failures, and both are required for moms to expand to their potential.

-And we believe all of it is worth it, because each child is a gift.
+We believe all of it is worth it because each child is a gift.

 Before motherhood, each woman was uniquely created with a past, present and future story, passions and gifts given to her to give the world, and a personality all her own.
 When she became a mother, this added to the shape of her story, coloring it with new extensions of herself.
 In everything we write, we aim to nurture the woman who still exists inside the mother.

 There Is Hope in the Story

 Every sojourn involves struggle, setback and tragedy because this is the plight of life on earth.
-We believe in the midst of every epic exists hope and redemption, and we seek to find them at every opportunity.
+We believe hope and redemption exist in the midst of every epic, and we seek to find them at every opportunity.

 Types of published material